-The welfare officer for Penguins is Polly Mullen, who can be contacted at email@example.com or on 07886 733 122.
+The welfare officer for Penguins is Ellie Bourdeaux, who can be contacted at firstname.lastname@example.org or on 07830 457 395.

-Conduct Committee Members: Andrew Brown, Helen Giles, Sue Rees, Becca Monks, Ellie Bourdeaux and Polly Mullen.
+Conduct Committee Members: Andrew Brown, Helen Giles, Sue Rees, Becca Monks, Glenda Willcox, Ellie Bourdeaux and Polly Mullen.

 Bristol Penguin Code of Conduct

 All swimmers, parents, coaches and committee members for Penguins are expected to comply with our codes of conduct as outlined below.

 The Club shall comply with Swim England Wavepower guidelines and code of ethics as defined in the Swim England handbook.
 The Club will conform to the Child Protection Act.

 - Behaviour and personal conduct must at all times be of a high standard and reflect a good impression of the club and the sport.